f5devcentral/access-solutions/solution15/guide/guide.rst

 |image003|

 #.
 This URL Branching agent evaluates the requests host header to determine the appropriate next path.
 #.
-When a user is directed to a SAML Auth agent they are redirected to the IDP selected by the SP Service(sp.acme.com).
+When a user is directed to a SAML Auth agent they are redirected to the IDP(portal.acme.com) selected by the SP Service(sp.acme.com).
 #.
 Upon successful authentication at the IDP, the user is redirected back to the SP.
 The SP service consumes the Assertion.
 The user is directed to the Success Terminal.
 #.
 Upon unsuccessful authentication, the user proceeds down the fallback branch the Fail Terminal.
 #.
 Pool sp.acme.com-pool is assigned to the request for load balancing.
 Traditional LTM load balancing rules still apply.
 #.
 The user is granted access via the Allow Terminal.
 #.
 Upon unsuccessful authentication, the user proceeds down the fallback branch to be  denied access via the Deny Terminal
 #.
-When a user is directed to a SAML Auth agent they are redirected to the IDP selected by the SP Service(sp1.acme.com).
+When a user is directed to a SAML Auth agent they are redirected to the IDP(portal.acme.com) selected by the SP Service(sp1.acme.com).
 #.
 Upon successful authentication at the IDP, the user is redirected back to the SP1.
 The SP service consumes the Assertion.
 The user is directed to the Success Terminal.
 #.
 Upon unsuccessful authentication, the user proceeds down the fallback branch and directed to the Fail Terminal.
 #.
 Pool sp1.acme.com-pool is assigned to the request for load balancing.
 Traditional LTM load balancing rules still apply.